awsdocs/amazon-dynamodb-developer-guide/doc_source/DAX.access-control.md

 }
 ```

-This policy allows DAX to perform all DynamoDB API actions on a DynamoDB table named `Books`\.
-The table is in the us\-west\-2 Region and is owned by AWS account ID `123456789012`\.
+This policy allows DAX to perform necessary DynamoDB API actions on a DynamoDB table\.
+The `dynamodb:DescribeTable` action is required for DAX to maintain metadata about the table, and the others are read and write actions performed on items in the table\.
+The table, named `Books`, is in the us\-west\-2 Region and is owned by AWS account ID `123456789012`\.

 ## IAM Policy to Allow DAX Cluster Access<a name="DAX.access-control.iam-allow-dax-cluster-access"></a>